craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Texts/The New War in the Old City; A Minyostalman Account of the Modern Age.md

 ```
 	The people who act alone in this City are the first to fall.
 You need someone to watch your back here.
 Come with a Gang you trust.
 Never betray them, never scorn them, because you need them.

 	The individual coalition of your Gang is important, but having a Group to watch your back is even better.
 There are settlements in this place, where like-minded scavs gather together and form grander organizations.
-Ondo,
+The Rookies, for example, occupy the village area near the northern entrance.
+The Rookies are supplied and managed by a man named Ondo.
 ```
 ## Anomalies & Artifacts
 ### Radiation